How to choose among piano teachers

 - inspire an enduring love of music

-It is a common mistake for parents to think that there’s nothing wrong with starting with a mediocre teacher and then moving on to a better teacher if their child continues to show interest.
+It is a common mistake for parents to think that there’s nothing wrong with starting with a mediocre piano instructor and then moving on to a better teacher if their child continues to show interest.
 In the first year of studying piano, students lay a foundation that will last throughout their music studies.
-When a student with a mediocre teacher transfers to a better teacher it can take years for that student to get out of bad habits.
+When a student with a mediocre piano instructor transfers to a better piano instructor it can take years for that student to get out of bad habits.

 It’s a good idea to shop around a while before deciding on a piano teacher for your child.
 If you live in the United States, one place to start is the Music Teachers National Association.
 On the MTNA website, you can see a list of certified piano teachers in your state.
 You can also ask for advice from the music teachers at your local schools.
 They will know which students are the best piano players, and can probably tell you who the best private instructors are.
 You can also find directories of piano teachers in phone books or on the internet.
 If you want to get recommendations, you can ask friends and neighbors, or even call up piano teachers who live just outside your area and ask if they know any good teachers who live close to you.

 When choosing a piano teacher for your child it is important to remember that you are hiring someone that may have a huge impact on your child’s life, as it is not unusual for a child to stay with a piano teacher for five to ten years.
 Before beginning piano lessons, it is best to meet the teacher face to face and have an interview.
 Treat it like a job interview.
 Here are some suggestions for questions you might ask potential piano teachers:

 - What are your practice expectations for beginners?
 For more advanced students?

 - How many students do you currently teach?
 What ages?

 - What kind of events outside of lessons do your students participate in, such as recitals, competitions, and theory examinations?
 Are these events optional or required?

 - What is your level of music education and what music teaching experience do you have?